Gorilla glue - silicone roof coating installation-min

 Short Project Duration

 One of the biggest issues with having work done on your facility is the interruptions to the daily functions of your building.
-A silicone coating project can cut the down project duration up to 30%.
-This is not only more convenient, but it can also save money on labor and other considerations you would have to make (alternative parks, etc.)
+A silicone coating project can cut the project duration by up to 30%

 Here are 4 problems that silicone roof coatings have: